AymericAstaing/navy_epitech/README.md

 # navy_epitech (TECH 1 2017-2018)

-Project Description: Mini Project on Signal Management.
+Mini Project on Signal Management.

 to build and launch: